The Mind is the Battlefield Nov. 2020

 The Heart of the Problem

-As was previously discussed every true “born-again believer has two wells to draw from.
+As previously discussed, every true “born-again believer has two wells to draw from.
 Two contrary reservoirs of influence which shape and determine thought life; one inherited from Adam the other implanted by God upon salvation; two hearts, two minds resulting in two opposing wills.

 The necessity of comprehending both source and nature of the two diametrically opposed forces responsible for the incessant inner struggle is of paramount importance.
-The spiritual condition of our hearts is in direct proportion to our resistance to the flesh (through God’s power in us), it is, therefore, crucial that we fully understand the nature of the enemy within.
-Learning to feed the “new man” while starving the “old man”, although essential, is only half the battle.
+Our hearts’ spiritual condition is in direct proportion to our resistance to the flesh (through God’s power in us); therefore, it is crucial that we fully understand the nature of the enemy within.
+Learning to feed the “new man” while starving the “old man,” although essential, is only half the battle.
 Putting on the whole armour of God also involves understanding the mechanics (energy and forces) behind the warfare “Lest Satan should get an advantage of us: for we are not ignorant of his devices.”
 (2 Cor.2:11).

 The illustration should help us to understand the origin of the inner struggle and reality of the following verses: